Hà Nội I W.F.C.

 Hanoi I Women's Football Club (Câu lạc bộ Bóng đá nữ Hà Nội I) is a Vietnamese women's football club based in Hà Nội.
-The club is playing in the Vietnamese Women's Football Championship.
+The club is playing in the V-Women's League.

 History

 The club has a rich history in Vietnam women's football.
-Established in 1998, Hanoi competed in every edition of the Vietnamese Women's Football Championship since its inauguration.
+Established in 1998, Hanoi competed in every edition of the Vietnamese Women's National League since its inauguration.
 In the early years of the league, Hà Nội experienced triumph under the management of Chinese coach Jia Guangta as they won the 4 titles in a row from 1998 to 2001.
 The club won one more league title under Jia Guangta in 2003 before he left the club.
 Following his departure, Hà Nội struggled to achieve glory again for a few years, before the arrival of the North Korean coach Ri Hwi-chol who relaunched the club with their 6th league title in 2008.
 Hà Nội won 4 more titles from 2009 until 2014 and became the first team in the league to win 10 titles.
 However, the following years saw the rise of Hồ Chí Minh City, who dominated the league to the detriment of Hà Nội.
 As of the 2024 season, the club had not win any title for 10 years.